-^c College of Resources and Environment, Hunan Agricultural University, Changsha, Hunan 410128, P.R.
-China.
-E-mail: A.Chen@hunau.edu.cn main structure of a typical QD.^{2,3} QDs are also among the most promising fluorescent nanoparticles for biological and biomedical applications because of their unique photophysical properties, such as high brightness, tunable broad excitation coupled with narrow emission spectra, and excellent photostability.^{4-8} With the recent development of bioconjugate techniques and surface modification, QDs have been extensively applied to in vitro and in vivo imaging, virus and cell tracing, cellular protein labelling, targeted drug delivery, and cancer therapy.^{9-11} However, the comprehensive toxicity evaluation of QDs is of special significance for clinical medicine due to their heavy metal components and nanosize effects.
+Quantum dots (QDs) are generally made up of atoms from IIIA-VA or IIB-VIA elements in the chemical periodic table.1 A semiconductor core (e.g., CdS, CdSe, and CdTe) which can be encapsulated in a shell (e.g., ZnS) to enhance both electronic and optical properties and reduce core metal leaching is the main structure of a typical QD.^{2,3} QDs are also among the most promising fluorescent hanoparticles for biological and biomedical applications because of her unique photophysical properties, such as high brightness, tunable broad excitation coupled with narrow emission spectra, and excellent photostability.
+With the recent development of bioconjugate technique and surface modification, QDs have been extensively applied to in vitro and in vivo imaging, virus and cell tracing, cellular proteins labelling, targeted drug delivery, and cancer therapy.9-11 However, the comprehensive toxicity evaluation of QDr is of especial significance for their clinical medicine due to their heavy metal components and nanosize effects.

-Although the potential toxicity of QDs has remained a large controversy in biomedical applications and a challenge for clinical studies, many toxicological studies on QDs have been implemented for this purpose.^{12,13} It has been verified that the cytotoxicity of QDs would lead to cell growth inhibition, mitochondrial dysfunction, DNA damage, and apoptosis.14-16 The physicochemical properties of QDs, including the core composition, size, surface charge, and functionalization, would influence their cytotoxicity to a great extent.17 For example, Li et al.18 reported that CdSe QDs were more cytotoxic than CdSe/ZnS ODs with the same size and functionalization, indicating that a cadmium-induced cytotoxic response could be decreased by encapsulating the core with a shell.
-This finding was further supported by Su et al.,19 who showed that CdTe/ZnS QDs were less cytotoxic as compared to CdTe QDs.
-In the same way, Domingos et al.20 reported that CdTe QDs capped with surfactant were more cytotoxic than CdTe/ZnS QDs coated with polyethylene glycol (PEG) to Chlamydomonas reinhardtii cells.
-In regard to size effects, Soenen et al.21 found that the cellular uptake and subcellular distribution of CdTe QDs changed dramatically with the size of QDs.
-There are also some studies which showed that the surface charge of QDs could affect their cytotoxicity,^{15,22} with positively charged QDs being more cytotoxic than negatively charged QDs.15 Additionally, the QDs' functionalization could alleviate the induced cytotoxicity as well.^{23,24}
+Although the potential toxicity of QDs has remained large controversies in biomedical applications and challenges for clinical studies, many toxicological studies on QDs have been implemented for this purpose.^{12,13} It has been verified that the cytotoxicity of QDs would lead to cell growth inhibition, mitochondrial dysfunction, DNA damage, and apoptosis.14-16 The physicochemical properties of QDs, including core composition, size, surface charge, and functionalization, would influence their cytotoxicity to a great extent.17 For example, Li et al.18 reported that CdSe QDs were more cytotoxic than CdSe/ZnS QDs with the same size and functionalization, indicating that a cadmium-induced cytotoxic response could be decreased by encapsulating the core with a shell.
+The finding was further supported by Su et al.,19 who showed that CdTe/ZnS QDs were less cytotoxic as compared to CdTe QDs.
+In the same way, Domingos et al.20 reported that CdTe QDs capped with surfactant were more cytotoxic than CdTe/ZnS QDs coated with polyethylene giveol (PEG) on Chlamydomonas reinhardtii cells.
+In regard to size effect, Soenen et al.21 found that the cellular uptake and subcellular distribution of CdTe QDs changed dramatically as a result of QDs size.
+There are also some studies which showed that surface charge of QD could affect their cytotoxicity,^{15,22} with nostive charged QDs being more cytotoxic than negative charged QDs.1 withionally, QDs functionalization could alleviate the induced cytotoxicity as well.^{23,24}